 In R2, each signal is acknowledged: the sender keeps sending until it detects the pair of frequencies that was expected as the response in the backward direction.
-When the receiver detects a new pair of frequencies, it starts to send an ack for the new signal.
-When the receiver detects that the sender is no longer sending, it also stops sending the ack.
+When the receiver detects a new pair of frequencies, it starts to send an Ack for the new signal.
+When the receiver detects that the sender is no longer sending, it also stops sending the Ack.
 This principle is called compelled signaling.

 In R2 sending one signal takes a few tens of milliseconds.
-Because the voice band on the voice circuit is used for signaling, after the call has been established this mode of signaling can not continue.
+Because the voice band on the voice circuit is used for signaling, after the call has been established this mode of signaling cannot continue for the duration of the call.